Office Address: 1230 Peachtree Street, N.E., Suite 900, Atlanta, GA 30309

 Achieved highest rating for legal ability and ethical standards, Martindale-Hubbell

-Greg represents industrial and trade association clients in environmental law and policy matters, including related civil litigation and enforcement issues in state and federal courts.
-Clients turn to Greg to handle a range of issues related to hazardous waste compliance and policy at federal and state levels, including extensive work on emerging contaminants such as per- and polyfluoroalkyl substances (PFAS).
-His more than forty years of experience include work for retail chains, including pharmacies, on hazardous waste issues.
-Trade association and industrial clients include CVS Health, Delhaize, Discount Tire, Georgia Association of Manufacturers, Georgia Poultry Federation, Georgia Power Co., Kumho Tire Georgia, Leslie’s Pool Supplies, MarJac Poultry, Mount Vernon Mills, Pilgrim’s Pride and JBS USA, Albertsons and Safeway Inc., Sanderson Farms Inc., TenCate Inc., Tractor Supply Co., U.S. Poultry and Egg Association, and Wayne Farms LLC.
-He served as national environmental counsel for a Fortune Top 10 company during extensive negotiations in California, Connecticut, Florida, Illinois, Kansas, and New Jersey.
+Greg Blount represents corporate, industrial and trade association clients regarding environmental law and policy matters, including related civil litigation and enforcement issues in state and federal courts across the U.S. Clients turn to Greg to handle a range of issues related to hazardous waste compliance and policy at federal and state levels, including extensive work on emerging contaminants such as per- and polyfluoroalkyl substances (PFAS).
+His more than forty years of experience includes work for retail chains, including pharmacies, on hazardous waste compliance and regulatory reform.

 Greg is a frequent speaker on hazardous waste and other environmental issues.
 He has spoken at numerous CLEs, seminars and other programs both nationally (such as those produced by the Retail Industry Leaders Association) and in Georgia (Georgia Environmental Conference, Georgia Association of Manufacturers, and Georgia State University College of Law).